+Prerequisite: ENG 102 or permission of the instructor.
 A study of the development of art, literature, and music in the western world from classical times to the late Renaissance with particular emphasis on the relationship of man and God.
+4 hours lecture.